johders/FarmHands/reports/projectgoal.md

 - Set up account so people can find you and tell them your story.
 - Create inventory for consumers to easily see what you have available.
-- Add images using you phone's built-in camera or choose from your photo gallery to give a clear view of your product.
+- Add images using your phone's built-in camera or choose from your photo gallery to give a clear view of your products.
 - Stay updated by easily updating and removing products as needed.

 ## Online strategy